heapwolf/hashd/README.md

 # SYNOPSIS
-hash all the files in a specified path, appreciate .ignore files. uses `sha1` by default.
+hash all the files recursively from a specified path, appreciate .ignore files. uses `sha1` by default.

 # USAGE